-If you have a Tune-O-Matic bridge, there are screws on the end of each string rest that allow you to either push the saddle forwards by loosening the screw, or pull the saddle backwards by tightening the screw.
+If you have a Tune-O-Matic bridge, there are screws on the end of each string rest that allow you to either push the saddle forwards by loosening the screw or pull the saddle backward by tightening the screw.

 Now that you know how to make the adjustments, we need to explain how to set the intonation.

 Intonation is adjusted by checking the open note and the twelfth fret note of a string.
 You may notice that they are the same exact note.
 They are an octave.

 For this part, you will need to plug into a tuner.
 Play your low E open, and tune it so that you’re tuned perfectly.
 Once you have tuned perfectly, fret the twelfth fret and play the note.
 You may notice that it is either sharp or flat.
 This is because your intonation is off.

 To adjust your intonation, either bring your saddle forwards or pull it back.
 Pulling back the saddle sharpens a note, as it adds more tension.
 Pushing the saddle forwards flattens the note, as it creates less tension.

 Adjust in small increments, moving only a tiny bit at a time.
 In between each adjustment, retune your open string.
 This is important because when your move the distance of the string, you aren’t just changing the tension on the twelfth fret; you’re changing the tension on the entire string.
 This changes the tuning everywhere on the neck.